 7. Add specialized placeholders where needed

 If you build a slide layout specifically for a photo or video, add a placeholder to specifically match that type of content.

-For example, a picture placeholder will crop and resize itself better than the regular multi-content placeholder.
+For example, a Picture Placeholder will automatically crop and resize itself better than the regular multi-content placeholder.

 6. Edit the prompt text to help instruct the users on how to use your template